NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Arboreal's Revenge.md

 * * *

-**Effect** You cast [[Spells/Oaken Resilience|Oaken Resilience]] from the blunderbuss as a 2nd- level primal spell.
+**Effect** You cast [[Oaken Resilience|Oaken Resilience]] from the blunderbuss as a 2nd- level primal spell.
 However, the weakness to fire imposed by barkskin is cumulative with the weakness to fire imposed by this weapon's curse, for a total of weakness 8 to fire.

 [[Spell Effects/Spell Effect_ Barkskin (Arboreal's Revenge)|Spell Effect: Barkskin (Arboreal's Revenge)]]